ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 There's the use of vectors again to hold a set of individual clock values.

 Then in section 3, Mattern talks about *Consistent Cuts* that we have already looked at in the context of snapshots and the Chandy-Lamport Algorithm.
-The interesting thing here is that although the Chandy-Lamport algorithm predates the Mattern's paper, at the time Chandy and Lamport devised this snapshot algorithm, vector clocks had not yet been invented.
+The interesting thing here is that although the Chandy-Lamport algorithm predates Mattern's paper by a few years, at the time Chandy and Lamport devised their snapshot algorithm, vector clocks had not yet been invented.

 Here, Mattern now ties together (apparently for the first time), the use of consistent cuts with the use of clock values held in vectors.

 ### Frank Schmuck's 1988 PhD Paper

-In 1988, a German PhD student by the name of Frank Schmuck<sup>[1](#f1)</sup> at Cornell published his thesis on ["The Use of Efficient Broadcast protocols in Distributed Systems"](./papers/Frank%20Schmuck%20PhD%20Paper.pdf)
+In 1988, a German PhD student at Cornell by the name of Frank Schmuck<sup>[1](#f1)</sup> published his thesis on ["The Use of Efficient Broadcast protocols in Distributed Systems"](./papers/Frank%20Schmuck%20PhD%20Paper.pdf)

 On page 53, Schmuck states: